 2. Acne or Persistent Breakouts

 Believe it or not, acne is a medical condition and deserves the attention of a professional.
-Plus, there are tons of amazing treatment options available, many of which are only accessible through your doctor.
+There are many treatment options available, many of which are only accessible through your doctor.
 If you are experiencing relentless breakouts, or painful cystic blemishes, don’t try to manage it yourself, as waiting could lead to things like infection and scarring.

 3. Hives, Rashes, or Persistent Irritation

 A chronic, clinical skin condition could be the cause of all that itchy, scratchy, redness you just can’t seem to kick.
-It may even be something like genetics or allergies, which can really only be better understood through medical testing.
+Genetics or allergies are possibly explanations why you may be suffering from hives, rashes or irritated skin.
+The reasons why can only be better understood through medical testing.

 4. Nail Woes

-While our nails often feel like nothing more than accessories, any associated conditions, like fungal infections or ingrowns, shouldn’t be ignored.
+While our nails often feel like nothing more than accessories, any associated conditions, like fungal infections or in-growns, shouldn’t be ignored.
 Without proper treatment, they can become dangerous.
-Further, ailing nails can signal larger problems like potential liver, heart, or endocrine issues.
+Further, ailing nails can signal larger problems, such as potential liver, heart, or endocrine issues.

 5. Hair Loss